IgniteUI/indigo-design-docfx/en/components/grid-column-hiding.md

 ## Toolbar and Header Cell

 The Grid Column Hiding can be achieved by adding a Toolbar with a Column Hiding action that enables the feature for the whole grid.
 However, in order to mark certain columns as hidable, you need to configure the `Column Hiding` override on the Grid Header Cell for the respective column and set it to Hidden.
 The override's default value is **Visible**.
+In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 ## Additional Resources